 Dream Lake – Estes Park, Colorado

-The Dream Lake trail is one of the most popular hikes in Rocky Mountain National Park and an easy day trip from Denver.
+The Dream Lake trail is one of the most popular hikes in Rocky Mountain National Park, and Colorado in general, an easy day trip from Denver.
 The two-mile out and back trail is rated as moderately difficult, with an uphill climb most of the way, but most hikers in good physical condition should be able to complete it.

 Beginning from Bear Lake trailhead, you’ll winds your way from scenic viewpoint to scenic viewpoint, passing Nymph Lake before finally arriving at beautiful Dream Lake.
 With crystal clear water that serves as a mirror for the rocky peaks behind it, it’ll take your breath away.
 If you have more time and energy, you can keep going to Emerald Lake.
 The trail is accessible year-round but may be covered in thick snow and require snowshoes in winter and even into spring so be sure to check the conditions before venturing out.

 Plan Your Trip: Where to Stay Near Rocky Mountain National Park